pecknigel/trading-exchange-collaborative-learning/README.md

 ### Data Access Layer

 The data access layer is a tier that handles all data access.
-It communicates with the application tier and manages the data.
+It communicates with the application tier and consumes data services.

+### Data Services

+Data services plug in to the data access layer.
+Although there are interface agreements for the services, it is also possible that this can be open and individual services provided as appropriate, perhaps with a set of optional interface modules if that works.

+It’s a discussion for revisiting as the program matures.

+Data services can be mock data or the possibility exists for consuming real trading data.

 ## Interfaces